Research Philosophy

 Research Interests and Current Projects

-My early work explores how institutional values intersect with interreligious engagement in higher education (published in Journal of College and Character) as well as how institutional leaders manage tensions around pluralism (published in Journal of the American Academy of Religion).
-In my latest collaborative work with Kristopher Velasco and Pamela Paxton, I bring this focus on organizational leaders into concert with my interests in gender and sexuality.
-This research on how nonprofit leaders navigate tensions in the LGBTQ+ movement has received a revise and resubmit at American Sociological Review.
+In my latest collaborative work with Kristopher Velasco and Pamela Paxton, I bring this focus on organizational dynamics into concert with my interests in gender and sexuality.
+This research on how leaders of LGBTQ+ nonprofit organizations navigate intergenerational conflict during periods of social movement transition is forthcoming in the American Sociological Review.

-My future work will extend this research agenda.
-I have developed and piloted a survey experiment that will further interrogate the results of my correspondence study and illuminate the mechanisms driving the main findings.
+My future work will extend this body of work.
+Using funds awarded through the ASA DDRIG, I have developed and piloted a survey experiment that will further interrogate the results of my correspondence study and illuminate the mechanisms driving the main findings.
 Additional qualitative exploration is also in development.
-I am collaborating with Sam Kosai on a multi-experiment project to examine education, race, and inequality amongst returning citizens.
-I am excited to partner with others in future work and enjoy any chance I get to collaborate with colleagues and students.
+Complementing my core research agenda is a collaborative, multi-experiment project examining race, educational attainment, and the reentry barriers faced by returning citizens.
+I am excited to partner with others in my future work and enjoy any chance I get to collaborate with students and colleagues.

 Things are not getting worse, they are getting uncovered.